porcinus/Arma-3/mpmissions/README.md

 ### Important note:
 I modify some of theses mission on a daily basis, this repo can be a bit outdated.
 All of missions on this repo have debug features enable, test these missions with friends.
 Not tested on dedicated server.
+Some missions share functions or scripts, this doesn't mean all are sync (uptodate).

 ## EscapeFromMaldenMOD.Malden
 This mission is based on the original "Escape from Malden" mission.